Artificial Intelligence in Cybersecurity: A Battle Between AI Attackers and AI Defenders

 As AI can process huge amounts of data, automatically detect errors, and spot system vulnerabilities, it’s becoming essential for cybersecurity professionals as well.
 Just think about it: even a large team of top security experts has to spend days, even weeks, to manually perform operations that AI-based software can handle in minutes.

 However, it doesn’t mean that AI cybersecurity can completely replace human effort.
 Cybersecurity is quite a complex and sensitive field requiring close supervision and expert maintenance.
-That is why it’s worth having the best of both worlds and combining artificial and human intelligence to prevent any potential threats.
+That is why it’s worth having the best of both worlds and combining artificial and human intelligence to prevent any potential threats, from viruses and scams to phishing and keylogging techniques.

 Besides, certain downsides also occur.
 Some hackers even apply AI-based malware to make their attacks more advanced and difficult to handle.
 So when talking about online security, is AI for better or for worse?
 To clear things up, let’s talk about the use cases and potential risks of cybersecurity in artificial intelligence in more detail.